BeatSwitch/lock/README.md

 ## Terminology

-- `Caller`: On identity object that can have permissions to do something
+- `Caller`: An identity object that can have permissions to do something
 - `Driver`: A storage system for permissions which can either be static or persistent
 - `Permission`: A permission holds an action and an optional (unique) resource.
 Can be either a `Restriction` or a `Privilege`
 - `Restriction`: A restriction denies you from being able to perform an action (on an optional resource)